satellite-image-deep-learning/techniques/README.md

 * [Christoph Rieke](https://github.com/chrieke) maintains a very popular imagery repo and has published his thesis on segmentation
 * [Daniel Moraite](https://daniel-moraite.medium.com/) is publishing some excellent articles
 * [Even Rouault](https://github.com/rouault) maintains several of the most critical tools in this domain such as GDAL, please consider [sponsoring him](https://github.com/sponsors/rouault)
+* [Gonzalo Mateo García](https://github.com/gonzmg88) is working on clouds and Water segmentation with CNNs
 * [Jake Shermeyer](https://github.com/jshermeyer) many interesting repos
 * [Mort Canty](https://github.com/mortcanty) is an expert in change detection
 * [Nicholas Murray](https://www.murrayensis.org/) is an Australia-based scientist with a focus on delivering the science necessary to inform large scale environmental management and conservation